vampire-studios/Randomly-Adding-Anything/README.md

 ## FAQ

 #### Q: How do I re-randomize ores?

-In the configs folder there is a `raa.json5` document.
+A: In the configs folder there is a `raa.json5` document.
 If you set the `"regen"` property to `true`, new ores will generate each time you boot up minecraft until that setting is turned back to `false`.

 **TL;DR** Set `.minecraft/config/raa.json5`'s `"regen"` to `true` until you get whatever ores you like.

+#### Q: Is there any way I can suggest my ideas or anythying of the sort?
+Is there a chat?

+A: Yes, there is!
+The team has a Discord server that you can join through this link: https://discord.gg/t4Tbm7r. _Remember to be respectful and read the rules~_

 #### More to come!